British National Party

 Ideologically positioned on the extreme-right or far-right of British politics, the BNP has been characterised as fascist or neo-fascist by political scientists.
 Under Tyndall's leadership, it was more specifically regarded as neo-Nazi.
 The party is ethnic nationalist, and it once espoused the view that only white people should be citizens of the United Kingdom.
 It calls for an end to non-white migration into the UK.
 It called initially for the compulsory expulsion of non-whites but, since 1999, it has advocated voluntary removals with financial incentives.
 It promotes biological racism and the white genocide conspiracy theory, calling for global racial separatism and condemning interracial relationships.
-Under Tyndall, the BNP emphasised anti-semitism and Holocaust denial, promoting the conspiracy theory that Jews seek to dominate the world through both communism and international capitalism.
-Under Griffin, the party's focus switched from anti-semitism towards Islamophobia.
+Under Tyndall, the BNP emphasised antisemitism and Holocaust denial, promoting the conspiracy theory that Jews seek to dominate the world through both communism and international capitalism.
+Under Griffin, the party's focus switched from antisemitism towards Islamophobia.
 It promotes economic protectionism, Euroscepticism, and a transformation away from liberal democracy, while its social policies oppose feminism, LGBT rights, and societal permissiveness.

 Operating around a highly centralised structure that gave its chair near total control, the BNP built links with far-right parties across Europe and created various sub-groups, including a record label and trade union.
 The BNP attracted most support from within White British working-class communities in northern and eastern England, particularly among middle-aged and elderly men.
 A poll in the 2000s suggested that most Britons favoured a ban on the party.
 It faced much opposition from anti-fascists, religious organisations, the mainstream media, and most politicians, and BNP members were banned from various professions.